Chart Color Schemes

 Tamarama demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Tamarama's educational attainment is notably high, with 64.4% of residents aged 15+ holding university qualifications.
-This exceeds the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 43.8%, followed by postgraduate qualifications (17.2%) and graduate diplomas (3.4%).
-Vocational pathways account for 15.6% of qualifications, with advanced diplomas at 8.3% and certificates at 7.3%.
+Tamarama's educational attainment exceeds national and state averages.
+Among residents aged 15+, 64.4% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Bachelor degrees are the most common (43.8%), followed by postgraduate qualifications (17.2%) and graduate diplomas (3.4%).
+Vocational pathways account for 15.6%, with advanced diplomas at 8.3% and certificates at 7.3%.

-Educational participation is high, with 28.6% of residents currently enrolled in formal education.
-This includes 7.3% in primary education, 7.2% in tertiary education, and 6.9% pursuing secondary education.
-Educational facilities may be located outside Tamarama's immediate boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 28.6% currently enrolled in formal education: 7.3% in primary, 7.2% in tertiary, and 6.9% in secondary education.

 Frequently Asked Questions - Education